eliobassi/CMT_project/README.md

 ### Build

-Describe how the C program should be compiled (using gcc or mex).
-The executable or shared object file can be placed in the "bin/" directory.
+Th C program is compiled using 'gcc file_name.c -Wall -lm -o a.out' and run using './a.out' via subprocess in the python code.

 ### Execute

-Describe how the program should be executed.
-Ideally, it will be automated to one line of code in a terminal running Bash (e.g., `matlab -batch src/myscript`), with the outputs generated to "results/".
+The program is executed by automatation in one line of code in a terminal running Bash (e.g., `matlab -batch src/myscript`), with the outputs generated to "Results/".

 ## Contributors

-List the authors of the code.
+Bassi Elio, Saissi Emilie, Strazza Maxime

 ## Acknowledgments

 ### Data sources

-Describe sources of data here.
+- NDVI datasets from
+- Atmospheric pollution datasets from 'map.geo.admin.ch' (NO₂, O₃, SO₂, PM10)
+- CH4 datasets from
+- CO2 datsets from

 ### Code